YV3399/E-jet-family-YV/Documentation/guide.markdown

   arm LOC and GS mode.
 If all goes well, the LOC and GS modes will automatically engage when the localizer and glideslope are intercepted.
 - Once established on the glideslope, extend landing gear, set flaps as appropriate, and reduce speed with the SPD SEL knob.
-The APPR2 annunciations should appear on the top of the PFD, first the white one, then the green, and the aircraft should then land itself automatically.
-The autothrottle should disengage on main gear touchdown, the autopilot may require manual disconnecting.
+The APPR1 annunciations should appear on the top of the PFD, first the white one, then the green.
+  Disengage AP and AT around 1000 ft AGL, and manually land the aircraft.

+### Autopilot disconnection

+The autopilot will disconnect under the following circumstances:

+- Pushing the AP disconn button on the yoke or the Z key (normal disconnect)
+- Pushing the AP button on the glareshield panel while the autopilot is active (normal disconnect)
+- Small inputs on the yoke or rudder for more than 5 seconds (non-normal disconnect)
+- Large inputs on the yoke or rudder (non-normal disconnect)
+- Various failures (non-normal disconnect, not implemented)

+When the autopilot disconnects, the AP annunciation on the PFD will flash red, and there will be an aural alert "AUTOPILOT, AUTOPILOT", until you push the yoke button or the AP button on the glareshield panel again.

+### TCS (Touch Control Steering)

+The autopilot can be temporarily bypassed without disconnecting it entirely, using the TCS button (W key in most views, including all cockpit views).

+While the TCS button is depressed, the rudder and yoke controls will temporarily control the aircraft; when the TCS button is released, the autopilot resumes its previously selected modes.

+If the lateral mode was ROLL before using TCS, then releasing TCS will re-synchronize aircraft roll attitude with the autopilot; otherwise, it will resume the previously commanded heading or NAV course.

+If the vertical mode was FPA, then releasing TCS will sync the FPA target to the current FPA.
+If the vertical mode was VS, then releasing TCS will sync the VS target to the current vertical speed.
+In all other modes, the target will remain unaffected.

 ### Advanced Autopilot Usage: VNAV